 I joined the Department of Modern Languages and Cultures as Lecturer in German (E&R) in 2020.
 At Exeter, I am also a co-director of the Sexual Knowledge Unit and am affiliated with the Centre for Medical History.
 From 2017-2020 I was a member of the Wellcome Trust-funded Rethinking Sexology project.
-In 2018 I co-founded Exeter's Interdisciplinary Animal Studies Theory Reading Group, which I currently co-organise with Dr Ginny Thomas (Centre for Rural Policy).
+In 2018 I co-founded Exeter's Interdisciplinary Animal Studies Reading Group, which I currently co-organise with Dr Ginny Thomas (Centre for Rural Policy).

 - Gender and sexuality studies